python/mypy/README.md

 Depending on your configuration, you may have to run `pip` like
 this:

+    $ python3 -m pip install -U mypy

+This should automatically install the appropriate version of mypy's parser, typed-ast.
+If for some reason it does not, you can install it manually:

-    $ python3 -m pip install mypy-lang
+    $ python3 -m pip install -U typed-ast

-If the `mypy` command isn't found after installation: After either `pip3 install` or `setup.py install`, the `mypy` script and dependencies, including the `typing` module, will be installed to system-dependent locations.
+If the `mypy` command isn't found after installation: After `python3 -m pip install`, the `mypy` script and dependencies, including the `typing` module, will be installed to system-dependent locations.
 Sometimes the script directory will not be in `PATH`, and you have to add the target directory to `PATH` manually or create a symbolic link to the script.
-In particular, on Mac OS X, the script may be installed under `/Library/Frameworks`:
+In particular, on macOS, the script may be installed under `/Library/Frameworks`:

     /Library/Frameworks/Python.framework/Versions/<version>/bin